Falcula/Flimmer/README.md

 * Decodable protocol to map the application models with the JSON-data.
 * Images is loaded asynchronously in a background thread.
 * All images is cached with NSCache.
-* Find images by geolocation, MKMapView is used.
+* Geolocation image search is done with a MKMapView.